spacemeshos/product/product_plan.md

 ## Release 1.0

+### Release Highlights
+This 1.0 release extends the payment channels capabilities to generalized state channels.
+This enables apps to offload users app state from the Spacemesh blockmesh to achieve greater scale and faster performance.

 ### Release features and components
-- `Generalized state channels` - offload app state from the blockmesh
+1. `Generalized state channels` - offload app state from the blockmesh

-- `Spacemesh full node`, `Spacemesh API`, `Spacemesh Wallet` and `Spacemesh Gateway`, `Spacemesh SDK` updates to support state channels
+2. `Spacemesh full node`, `Spacemesh API`, `Spacemesh Wallet` and `Spacemesh Gateway`, `Spacemesh SDK` updates to support state channels

 ### Use cases
-1. App publisher adds support for managing user state in their App
+1. App publisher adds support for managing user state in their App using the `Spacemesh SDK` and `Spacemesh Browser Extension`

-2. User can manage their app's off-chain state using the `Spacemesh Wallet` or directly in a `Spacemesh powered app`
+2. User manage their app's off-chain state directly in a `Spacemesh powered app` or using the `Spacemesh Wallet`

 ----

-## Open Issues for Discussion
+## Discussion Items

 - Support for anon transactions

 ----
-## Additional Resources and  specifications
+## Additional resources and specifications

 - [Spacemesh API](https://github.com/spacemeshos/go-spacemesh/wiki/spacemesh-api)